-Participation in the 8th grade & 12th grade graduation ceremony is a privilege rather than a right.
+Participation in the 8th grade ceremony is a privilege rather than a right.
 For students who have worked hard and had good attendance, this is a chance to walk with pride and show the community that academic success has been attained.
 The administration reserves the right to disallow a student to participate in the graduation ceremonies if: